Post-capitalism: Variations

-Post-scarcity anarchism is an economic system based on social ecology, libertarian municipalism and an abundance of fundamental resources.

-Anarcho-syndicalism is an ideology centered on self-management of labor, socialism and direct democracy.

-Christian Anarchism is an ideology and social movement that highlights the inherent anarchist values in Christianity and how those values can be used to construct a non-capitalist society, particularly as described by Leo Tolstoy in his analysis of the Sermon on the Mount and in his treatise The Kingdom of God is Within You.

 Heritage check system

-Heritage check system, a socioeconomic plan that retains a market economy, but removes fractional reserve lending power from banks and limits government printing of money to offset deflation with money printed being used to buy materials to back the currency, pay for government programs in lieu of taxes, with the remainder to be split evenly among all citizens to stimulate the economy (termed a "heritage check" for which the system is named).
-As presented by the original author of the idea, Robert Heinlein, in his book For Us, The Living: A Comedy of Customs, the system would be self-reinforcing and eventually result in a regular heritage checks able to provide a modest living for most citizens.
+Heritage check system is a socioeconomic plan that retains a market economy but removes fractional reserve lending power from banks and limits government printing of money to offset deflation.
+Money printed is used to buy materials to back the currency and pay for government programs in lieu of taxes, with the remainder to be split evenly among all citizens to stimulate the economy (termed a "heritage check", for which the system is named).
+The original author of the idea, Robert Heinlein, stated in his book For Us, The Living: A Comedy of Customs, that the system would be self-reinforcing and would eventually result in regular heritage checks able to provide a modest living for most citizens.

 Economic democracy

 Economic democracy is a socioeconomic philosophy that establishes democratic control of firms by their workers and social control of investment by a network of public banks.